Paraplatin (carboplatin)

 Doctors choose the specific combinations based on how the patient tolerates each drug and any preexisting conditions such as kidney damage.

 Additional studies tested the combination of carboplatin and pemetrexed with a third drug, bevacizumab.
-Bevacizumab is an anti-angiogenesis agent that works differently from chemotherapy by slowing the growth of new blood vessels to the tumor.
+Bevacizumab is an anti-angiogenesis agent that works differently from chemotherapy by slowing the growth of new blood vessels in the tumor.

-Common Side Effects of Carboplatin
+What Are the Common Side Effects of Carboplatin?

 Carboplatin is often preferred over cisplatin because some patients tolerate it better.
 Side effects are not only uncomfortable for the patient but may also limit medication dosage.
 Administering the full dose of chemotherapy is important to help treat the cancer as effectively as possible.